-22. Money and monetary production can also exist in a private property, slave economy, however, the extent of the market must remain restricted.
+- 15. For example, debt bondage was abolished under Solon in Athens (approximately 600 B.C.).
+See Heinsohn and Steiger (1984) for a discussion of this, and for an analysis of the development of private property out of the Mycenaean tribute economy.
+Money and monetary production can also exist in a private property, slave economy; however, the extent of the market must remain restricted.
 Propertyless wage earners are necessary for the full development of a "market economy" in which monetary production becomes the basis of the economy.

-23. In the aggregate, sales receipts cannot be realized until wages are paid.

-24. By market, I do not mean Polanyi's "self-regulating free market economy".
-I use the term market to merely indicate that some goods are produced specifically for generalized exchange, that is, for economic trade.
-I do not include ritualized exchanges common in tribal society that fulfill reciprocal and redistributive functions (for reasons discussed in the text, I do not view these as "economic").
-However, I also do not mean to constrain the term "market" to include only exchanges in which prices are "freely" set through "supply and demand".
-The normal case (as is discussed briefly in the text) is for prices to be administered--in pre-capitalist society, market prices were often set by treaty; in capitalist society, prices are administered by firms with market power.
+In the aggregate, sales receipts cannot be realized until wages are paid. - 16.
+By market, we do not mean Polanyi's "self-regulating free market economy."
+In this paper, we use the term market to merely indicate that some goods are produced specifically for generalized exchange, that is, for economic trade.
+Ritualized exchanges common in tribal society that fulfill reciprocal and redistributive functions (for reasons discussed in the text) are not included as "economic."
+However, we should not constrain the term "market" to include only exchanges in which prices are "freely" set through "supply and demand."
+The normal case (as is discussed briefly in the text) is for prices to be administered-in pre-capitalist society, market prices were often set by treaty; in capitalist society, prices are administered by firms with market power.
 "Free" markets are an aberration, no matter what sort of society one is to analyze.
-Finally, by "market system", I do not mean a system of "supply and demand" (or "selfregulating" economy); rather, I use this term to indicate an economic system in which production for markets has become a significant economic activity of the society under analysis.
-Feudal society certainly had markets, however, the role of the market in feudal society was very limited--essentially to external trade, and to trade in luxury items.
-[Stanfield 1986, p.
-97] In contrast, most production in capitalist societies (and even in socialist societies) is for internal trade; thus, capitalist societies are characterized as having "market systems".
-It is irrelevant for my purposes whether prices are "free" or are administered (I agree with Polanyi that "free" markets would be disastrous; I disagree over whether they have ever been widespread.)
-25. Of course, workers are not the only source of market demand, but market demand would remain restricted until a large portion of the population relies on money wages for subsistence.
-26. Recall the distinction made above between a "barter economy" and "monetary economy": as Keynes argued, a nonmonetary economy may use money "for transitory convenience", but most production is not for the market.
-Tribute economies, slave economies, and feudal economies use money--this is beyond question--but none can be characterized as "monetary systems"; most production in these economies is not "monetary production".
+Finally, by "market system," we do not mean a system of "supply and demand" (or "self-regulating" economy); rather, this term is used to indicate an economic system in which production for markets has become a significant economic activity of the society under analysis.
+Feudal society certainly had markets, however, the role of the market in feudal society was very limited-essentially to external trade, and to trade in luxury items (Stanfield 1986, p.
+97).
+In contrast, most production in capitalist societies (and even in socialist societies) is for internal trade; thus, capitalist societies are characterized as having "market systems."
+It is irrelevant for my purposes whether prices are "free" or are administered (this is in agreement with Polanyi that "free" markets would be disastrous; the disagreement is over whether they have ever been widespread.)